A detailed review of the Craghoppers Kiwi Pro 30 daypack where we found out everything you need know know before you part with your hard-earned cash.

 The Kiwi Pro 30 isn’t really in the running when compared with ‘outdoor’ packs for serious on-trail use, but where it scores well is in the general travel category.
 It’s the type of pack that’s great for walking around town; shorter hikes around the hills or for use as airline hand luggage.

-In a line: Good value basic pack for short hikes, organised tours or around town.
+Good value basic pack for short hikes, organised tours or around town.